 Giving your mentor a detailed description of what you would like them to help you with is often the best method of handling this type of relationship.
 Think about what you need from them and then don’t be afraid to ask for it!

-Kelsey Mulvey, a collegiette from Boston University, found a mentor in one of her bosses.
+Kelsey Mulvey, a student at Boston University, found a mentor in one of her bosses.
 “She’s super supportive and is encouraging me to follow my dreams, as clichéd as it sounds.
 I don’t think a mentor is absolutely necessary, but if you find someone who truly believes in you, it’s great to have that kind of support system!”

 Where can I find a mentor?